Holistic Forestry, Vegetables, and Small Livestock Production that Eradicates Invasive Species and Exposes Consumers to Sustainable Agriculture.

 This project will put invasive plants to agricultural use, hence we are calling it systematic “harvesting” not merely removing.
 Indiana’s DNR forestry department will identify targeted species for removal.
 We will cut and remove plants weekly, bring them to the goat pasture for a week of free-choice forage, then chip and store for bedding.

 Chips will bed goats and chickens, creating two different compost profiles of varying nitrogen density.
 The soiled bedding will be removed as needed and composted.
 Lab tests will measure the density of nutrients.
-Compost will be introduced as soil amendment to vegetable production the following year.
-Special care will be taken to monitor for much-feared allelopathic effects of such species.
+Compost will be introduced as a soil amendment to vegetable production the following year.
+Special care will be taken to monitor for allelopathic effects of such species.

-The first objective is to ascribe appreciable value to an otherwise useless timber, giving farmers a reason to control it.
+The first objective is to ascribe appreciable value to an otherwise useless timber, giving farmers a reason to manage it.
 Secondarily, conducting the project on a highly-trafficked suburban farm will expose consumers to sustainable agriculture and natural resource management.

 1. Control the spread and reduce the presence of invasive species in the 11-acre Certified Forest.